jupyterlab/maintainer-tools/README.md

 By default the Python version will be "3.7", which can be overridden with `python_version`.
 Note that the environment variable also works if you use virtual environments like `hatch`.
+Note: this does not work on Windows, and will error.

 ```yaml
   minimum_version: